nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `block for cs2103 project from/ 5pm to/ 7pm`<br>

-//@@author A0127855W
+//@@author

 #### Find free time slots: `gap`
 #### Shortcut: `g`
-Find and list free time slot in the schedule that is equal to or longer than the specified timing (in hours).<br>
+Find and list free time slots in the schedule that is equal to or longer than the specified timing (in hours).<br>
 Format: `find time [number of hours] < [number of slots to find] >`

 > If there is there is a time slot longer than the required free time slot,